 Deciding whether to report

-If you have experienced any form of sexual violence or abuse it is entirely up to you whether or not you choose to report it to the police.
+If you have experienced any form of sexual violence or abuse it is entirely up to you whether or not you choose to report it to the police or to the University.
 No-one else can or should make that decision for you.

 Numbers in an emergency